Key Accounts Certificate Program

 Join the program to learn from real-world examples, get tools and templates, practice skills, and network with public power peers from across the nation.
 Participate in the program’s five courses and get a free copy of our Key Accounts Field Manual: A Guide for Public Power Professionals.
 Courses can also be taken individually.

 WHO SHOULD ATTEND

-To earn this certificate, participants must complete the following requirements within two years:
+To earn this certificate, participants must complete the following requirements within one year:

 2. Pass an online exam

 3. Submit a customer action plan

 *Participants who can demonstrate knowledge of the utility industry, through work experience or coursework, may opt-out of this course.
 Contact EducationInfo@PublicPower.org for more information.